tfiedlerdejanze/expublish/README.md

 $ mix expublish.minor
 ```

-*Note that in case the push or publish step fail because of
+_Note that in case the push or publish step fail because of missing authentication
-[missing authentication](./INSTALLATION.md#publishing-to-hex) or a failing network,
-the task must not be rerun.
-Instead run `mix hex.publish` or `git push` to
+or a failing network, the task must not be rerun.
+Instead run `git push` or
-finish releasing the new version.*
+`mix hex.publish` to finish releasing the new version._

 ## Installation